loic-lb/SparseXMIL/README.md

 ```

 ## License
-XMIL is GNU AGPLv3 licensed, as found in the LICENSE file.
+SparseXMIL is GNU AGPLv3 licensed, as found in the LICENSE file.